 Some leaders don’t feel as if they need to explain themselves.
 Maybe you don’t need to explain yourself at all.
 Perhaps you can do whatever you want.

 When you explain to affected people how and why you’ve made your decision, it makes a big difference.
-People get to see behind the curtain and can attempt to understand the reasons why you did what you did.
+People get to see behind the curtain and can attempt to understand the reasons why you made your decision.

 3. When Making Difficult Decisions, Be Fair

-If people think you have a biased process or you aren’t explaining yourself, people will perceive you as being unfair.
-This can be extremely damaging to morale and open you up to all sorts of issues.
+If people think you have a biased process or you aren’t explaining yourself, they will perceive you as being unfair.
+This can be extremely damaging to morale and open up all sorts of other issues.

 Think through the decision you are making and consider whether it seems fair.
 Ask a colleague to review the decision before you make it.
 You might think you’re being fair, but this can be subject to unconscious bias.
 This won’t be obvious if you don’t get another opinion.

-When Making Difficult Decisions, You Will Never Get it “Right”
+When Making the Hard Decisions, You Will Never Get it “Right”

 You won’t get it “right”.
 Ever.
-Somebody will be upset after a difficult decision.
+Somebody will be almost always be upset after a difficult decision.

 However, if you have a process, you’ve been open about what you’re doing and you have tried your best to make it fair, then you have done a good job.